LlewBach/aj-builder/README.md

   - Used to create images of 'Anthony'
   - Used for advice and discovering new options
   - Used for debugging and syntax checking
+- [favicon.io's Logo to Favicon converter](https://favicon.io/favicon-converter/) was used to make a favicon out of the logo
 - [FontAwesome](https://fontawesome.com/) was used for all icons
 - [Google Fonts](https://fonts.google.com/) was used for interesting fonts
 - [Unsplash](https://unsplash.com/) was used to obtain all real images as they are free to use